mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 Ideas for the Common Community Physics Package (:term:`CCPP`) originated within the Earth System Prediction Capability physics interoperability group (now the `Interagency Council for Advancing Meteorological Services; ICAMS <https://www.icams-portal.gov/>`_), which has representatives from the US National Center for Atmospheric Research (:term:`NCAR`), the Navy, National Oceanic and Atmospheric Administration (NOAA) Research Laboratories, NOAA National Weather Service, and other groups.
-Physics interoperability, or the ability to run a given physics :term:`suite` in various host models, has been a goal of this multi-agency group for several years.
+Physics interoperability, or the ability to run a given physics :term:`suite` in various :term:`host models <host model>`, has been a goal of this multi-agency group for several years.
 An initial mechanism to run the physics of NOAA’s Global Forecast System (GFS) model in other host models, the Interoperable Physics Driver (IPD), was developed by the NOAA Environmental Modeling Center (EMC) and later augmented by the NOAA Geophysical Fluid Dynamics Laboratory (GFDL).

-The :term:`CCPP` expanded on that work by meeting `additional requirements put forth by NOAA <https://dtcenter.org/sites/default/files/community-code/ccpp-requirements-historical.pdf>`_, and brought new functionalities to the physics-dynamics interface.
-Those include the ability to choose the order of parameterizations, to subcycle individual parameterizations by running them more frequently than other parameterizations, and to group arbitrary sets of parameterizations allowing other computations in between them (e.g., dynamics and coupling computations).
-The IPD was phased out in 2021 in favor of the :term:`CCPP` as a single way to interface with physics in the :term:`UFS`
+The CCPP expanded on that work by meeting `additional requirements put forth by NOAA <https://dtcenter.org/sites/default/files/community-code/ccpp-requirements-historical.pdf>`_, and brought new functionalities to the physics-dynamics interface.
+Those include the ability to choose the order of :term:`parameterization`\ s, to :term:`subcycle <subcycling>` individual parameterizations by running them more frequently than other parameterizations, and to group arbitrary :term:`set`\ s of parameterizations allowing other computations in between them (e.g., dynamics and coupling computations).
+The IPD was phased out in 2021 in favor of the CCPP as a single way to interface with physics in the :term:`UFS`

 The architecture of the CCPP and its connection to a host model is shown in :numref:`Figure %s <ccpp_arch_host>`.
 Two elements of the CCPP are highlighted: a library of physical parameterizations (:term:`CCPP Physics`) that conforms to selected standards and an infrastructure (:term:`CCPP Framework`) that enables connecting the physics to a host model.
-The third element (not shown) is the CCPP Single Column Model (SCM), a simple host model that can be used with the CCPP Physics and Framework.
+The third element (not shown) is the CCPP Single Column Model (:term:`SCM`), a simple host model that can be used with the CCPP Physics and Framework.

 .. _ccpp_arch_host: